EMDR – A Healing Path for First Responders

 Choose the Right Therapist

 It’s crucial to find an EMDR therapist who understands the unique needs and challenges that first responders face.
-Look for someone who has experience in working with this population and has training in trauma-informed care.
+Look for someone who has experience working with this population and has training in trauma-informed care.

 Understanding of Culture